waughjai/html-picture/README.md

 ## Use

 Arguments for constructor:
+1. Fallback image as HTMLImage object.
+2. Sources as array o' HTMLPictureSource objects.
+3. Array o' picture element attributes.

+A simpler way to generate these is to use the "generate" static method, which takes the following arguments:
 1. String representing base local filename ( don't include extension ).
 2. String representing extension ( don't include "."" ).
 3. Hash map with optional arguments: